Art & Environment

 Children’s Liturgy of the Word

-Each weekend, Saturday 4PM and Sunday at 10:30AM the children listen to God’s Word, reflect on what they have heard, and talk about how they will respond in their daily lives.
-Two classes are offered: children who have completed grades K-3, and children who have completed grades 4-5.
+Each weekend, on Sunday at 10:30AM the children listen to God’s Word, reflect on what they have heard, and talk about how they will respond in their daily lives.
+This program is offered to any child from PK3-Kindergarten who have not received their First Communion.
 This program gives the children an opportunity to hear the Sunday Scripture readings in age appropriate language.
 No registration is necessary.
 Children are dismissed with their catechist from Mass.
-All children are welcome.

 “Encore 50+” welcomes those singles who find themselves alone and looking for social interaction and support after the age of 50.
 We plan various activities of mutual interest and light hearted fun.
 We wish to fill the “Golden Years” with smiles and companionship within the family of Our Lady of the Angels.